bendkill/mp4writer/README.md

 You can also put the above line in your `~/.bash_profile` or other config file to make this environment change permanent.

-Of course, you can also just download the `mp4writer.py` file to wherever you want to import it.
+Alternatively, this repo will work as a package in a larger project, with the same usage.
+Finally, of course, you can also just download the `mp4writer.py` file to wherever you want to import it.

 ## Usage